-Due to its simple nature XML is being used by all leading companies like Xerox, Microsoft, Google, Facebook, Ford Motors and many others.
+Due to its simple nature, it is being used by all leading companies like Xerox, Microsoft, Google, Facebook, Ford Motors and many others.

 What can you do with XML?

-XML is used for storage and transportation of data and information.
-It is purely a document based technology independent of any specialized software or hardware requirement.
-XML is also a self-descriptive language.
+XML is used for the storage and transportation of data and information.
+It is purely a document-based technology independent of any specialized software or hardware requirement.
+It is also a self-descriptive language.
 Being self-descriptive, it contains sender information, receiver information, a heading, and a message body.
-Information in an XML document can be added anytime extending the content of the document making XML extensible.
+Information in an XML document can be added anytime, extending the content of the document making XML extensible.
 It also simplifies several things like data sharing, data transport, platform changes, and data availability.
-Moreover, XML is a W3C recommendation.
+Moreover, it is a W3C recommendation.